 You may expect: Students feel a greater sense of ownership of concepts and theories as they partly come from their own resources.
+Resources that a student finds effective for their learning may help other classmates who share a similar background and also struggle with the topic.
 Discussions cover subject matter beyond the teacher-provided material.
 Students get practice in finding literature resources.
 Furthermore, they learn to evaluate the quality of resources, which is an essential skill for lifelong learning.
 As a teacher you might become aware of valuable resources which you weren't aware of before.
 These resources can also be used in the next instance of the course.